 PSAT® or the Preliminary SAT exam comes in several flavors.
 Students take the test while studying in different grades.
 For example, PSAT® 8/9 is targeted at students in grades 8 or 9; PSAT® 10 is for students studying in 10th grade; and PSAT® 11 or NMSQT (National Merit Scholarship Qualifying Test) is taken in 11th grade.
 Of course, there is nothing preventing 10th graders from attempting the NMSQT, if they so desire.
-For U.S. citizens, regardless of country of residence, the NMSQT give a chance to win college scholarship if the score is high enough, which can change every year.
+For U.S. citizens, regardless of country of residence, we provide and train for perfect SAT Exam .the NMSQT give a chance to win college scholarship if the score is high enough, which can change every year.

 Uwezo recommends that one should take PSAT® starting as early as possible.
 Being very similar to the SAT, PSAT® makes for good practice while getting the students acquainted with timed tests.
 Uwezo offers all versions of PSAT® during different periods of the year.